 The most common symptoms of childhood ALL are fever (high temperature) and fatigue (excessive tiredness).

-- Raised temperature, cough or sore throat
+- Raised temperature, cough or sort throat

 - Confusion or agitation, especially if it comes on suddenly

-- Fast heat beat and/or fast breathing
+- Fast heart beat and/or fast breathing

 - Passing very little or no urine